danielmalinovsky/python_facial_recognition/README.md

 # python_facial_recognition
-repository for subject 4IZ563 Agile project of Machine learning applications
+repository for _the Facial Image Recognition_ project in Python within the course **4IZ563 Agile Project of Machine Learning Applications** at Faculty of Informatics and Statistics, Prague University of Economics and Business (VŠE).

 Deliverable: Facial Recognition tool